b-it-bots/mas_industrial_robotics/README.md

 ## ROS - Robot Operating System
 ### Install ROS
 The repository has been tested successfully with the following ROS distributions.
 Use the link behind a ROS distribution to get to the particular ROS installation instructions.
+Alternatively, you can skip this step, as ROS Kinetic is automatically installed by the setup.sh script described in this [section](#Clone-and-compile-the-MAS-industrial-robotics-software).

 - ROS Kinetic - http://wiki.ros.org/kinetic/Installation/Ubuntu